 The useful life is determined based on historical trends and an assessment of any future changes.
 The salvage value considers the historical trends and projected liquidation proceeds for the assets.
-A change in the assumption used for useful life or salvage value would either increase or decrease accumulated depreciation and depreciation expense reflected on our consolidated balance sheets within rental product, net and on our consolidated statements of operations within rental product depreciation and revenue share, respectively.
-Our historical results continue to support the use of these assumptions.
+A change in the assumption used for useful life or salvage value would either increase or decrease accumulated depreciation and depreciation expense reflected on our Consolidated Balance Sheets within Rental product, net and on our Consolidated Statements of Operations within Rental product depreciation and revenue share, respectively.
+Our historical results and assessment of any future changes continue to support the use of these assumptions.